mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/1-grasshopper-csharp-component/index.md

 </table>

 You need to right-click on the input parameter to set its data access, otherwise it is set to **item access** by default.
 We will explain what each access means and how data is processed inside the component in each case.

-## Next Steps

-Now that you know what a scripting language is, check out the [Python Essentials](/guides/rhinopython/primer-101/2-python-essentials/) guide to learn more about the Python language.

 <figure>
    <img src="drop_menu.png">